Support group for youth and young adults

-The group sessions will take place between April and June 2017.
 Each session will begin with a brief presentation that will engage participants and open up discussion.
 Some weeks will feature guest speakers who specialize in various topics.
 Our goal is to provide a safe and welcoming space for disabled people to socialize, learn from, and support one another.

 Christ Church Cathedral, 690 Burrard St., in the Parish Hall